UoB-COMSM0166/2025-group-1/README.md

 This design enhances operational flexibility and ensures that users can recover from mistakes or change their decisions without being locked into a single path, resulting in a smoother and more enjoyable gameplay experience.

+## Game Testing Summary

+Our game is a 2D platformer adventure featuring procedurally designed levels, partial lighting environments, and progressive difficulty including boss battles.
+To ensure quality, we adopted a systematic Software Quality Testing (SQT) approach combining both Quality Assurance (QA) and Quality Control (QC) practices.

+During QA, we established coding standards, Git version control conventions, and regular peer reviews to prevent defects early in development.
+We also held design walkthroughs to confirm gameplay logic, player controls, and accessibility flows before implementation.

+In QC, we conducted extensive functional testing, including level design validation.
+Early versions of our maps were found to be unsuitable in pacing and layout.
+To address this, developers manually playtested each level to iteratively refine the platform distribution, enemy placement, and lighting conditions—resulting in a more engaging and playable experience.

+We also carried out difficulty balancing tests.
+Our game now offers two distinct modes: a **“Normal Mode”** with fully lit environments for beginners, and a **“Exploration Mode”** where players navigate in restricted visibility, creating a true challenge for experienced players.
+This mode-based differentiation was key in enhancing overall player satisfaction.

+At the character control level, we identified early issues with weapon alignment and player orientation.
+Initially, the gun rotation was disconnected from the player’s facing direction, causing confusion.
+We resolved this by binding the player’s orientation to the mouse-controlled weapon direction, achieving a more intuitive and responsive control experience.

+Furthermore, we took game accessibility seriously.
+We collaborated with a local disability support organization in Bristol to conduct usability testing with players who have motor or visual impairments.
+Their feedback revealed key flaws in our initial accessibility concept, prompting revisions such as improved one-handed controls, clearer interface contrast, and simplified key mappings.
+These improvements greatly enhanced the inclusiveness and practicality of our design.

+We also ran regression testing after each update to verify that new changes did not break existing functionality, and performed cross-platform compatibility tests across major browsers.
+Bugs were tracked and resolved using GitHub Issues with a structured test–fix–verify workflow.

+Through this structured and iterative process, we enhanced game stability, improved player experience across skill levels, and delivered a more accessible and polished final product.

 ## Inclusive Game Accessibility Design: Empowering Every Player